Aetopia/ResEnforce/README.md

 7. Simply save the file!

 # Building
-1. Download the source code and make sure GCC and UPX is installed.
+1. Download the source code and make sure GCC & UPX are installed.
 (Other compilers will also work.)
    ```powershell
    # You can easily grab them via Scoop.
    scoop.cmd install gcc upx